def-/nimes/readme.md

     nim -d:release -d:emscripten c src/nimes

+You need the files `tetris.nes, pacman.nes, smb.nes, smb3.nes` available for this.

 ## Building for Android

 You need the Android SDK (12 or later) and NDK (7 or later) installed.
 So far NimES on Android only opens a predefined `smb3.nes` and controls don't even work.
 This is mainly to demonstrate that it could easily be ported to Android.